sequenceiq/blog/source/_posts/2014-04-13-mapreduce-with-scalding.markdown

         }
     );
 ```
 You can get the example project from our [GitHub](https://github.com/sequenceiq/sequenceiq-samples/tree/master/scalding-sample) repository.
+In the [src/main/resources](https://github.com/sequenceiq/sequenceiq-samples/blob/master/scalding-sample/src/main/resources/sample.txt) you can find a very simple csv for testing.
 Should you have any Scalding or Scala questions or observations let us know.
 Enjoy,
 SequenceIQ